The College of Liberal Arts and Sciences policies

 • The student may be accompanied by an advisor at any point in the process.
 The advisor is not permitted to participate directly or speak for the student.

-• Once the investigation is complete, in consultation with the academic integrity officer, the instructor will recommend a sanction.
-The student will be notified of the result of the investigation and of any sanction to be imposed.
+• Once the investigation is complete, in consultation with the academic integrity officer, the instructor recommends a sanction.
+The student is notified of the result of the investigation and of any sanction to be imposed.

 Sanctions and appeal